 LAMDA Qualifications and UCAS

-UCAS are introducing a new Tariff which will come into effect from September 2017.
-The new Tariff will support students applying to Higher Education in 2016/17, to start university or college from September 2017.
-LAMDA’s Level 3 recognised qualifications are included in the new UCAS Tariff.
+UCAS have introduced a new Tariff which came into effect from September 2017.
+The new Tariff supports Learners applying to Higher Education, to start university or college.
+LAMDA’s Level 3 recognised Qualifications are included in the new UCAS Tariff.
 The table below shows the UCAS points assigned by grade and attainment level (Pass, Merit or Distinction).

-On the new Tariff smaller qualifications in a small size band will now have a lower Tariff point score.
-This means that whilst LAMDA’s Level 3 recognised qualifications are included in the new Tariff, there is a smaller number of points allocated to these qualifications.
-This change is not specific to LAMDA and does not reflect any changes to the content, rigour or quality of our qualifications.
-This change also affects other speech and drama awarding organisations offering comparable qualifications in the performing arts sector.
+On the new Tariff smaller Qualifications in a small size band will now have a lower Tariff point score.
+This means that whilst LAMDA’s Level 3 recognised Qualifications are included in the new Tariff, there are a smaller number of points allocated to these Qualifications.
+This change is not specific to LAMDA and does not reflect any changes to the content, rigour or quality of our Qualifications.
+This change also affects other speech and drama awarding organisations offering comparable Qualifications in the performing arts sector.

 Some things to consider: